sibipro/codeowners-coverage/README.md

 An [Action](https://docs.github.com/en/actions) that checks if files are covered by the [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.

+Forked because the upstream repo hasn't been updated in a couple years.

 ## Usage
 Create a workflow (eg: `.github/workflows/seat-count.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).